 Cholecystitis (ko-luh-sis-TIE-tis) is inflammation of the gallbladder.
-Your gallbladder is a small, pear-shaped organ on the right side of your abdomen, beneath your liver.
-The gallbladder holds a digestive fluid that's released into your small intestine (bile).
+The gallbladder is a small, pear-shaped organ on the right side of the belly (abdomen), beneath the liver.
+The gallbladder holds a digestive fluid (bile) that's released into the small intestine.

-In most cases, gallstones blocking the tube leading out of your gallbladder cause cholecystitis.
+In most cases, gallstones blocking the tube leading out of the gallbladder cause cholecystitis.
 This results in a bile buildup that can cause inflammation.
 Other causes of cholecystitis include bile duct problems, tumors, serious illness and certain infections.

-If left untreated, cholecystitis can lead to serious, sometimes life-threatening complications, such as a gallbladder rupture.
-Treatment for cholecystitis often involves gallbladder removal.
+If left untreated, cholecystitis can lead to severe, sometimes life-threatening complications, such as a gallbladder rupture.
+Treatment for cholecystitis often involves surgery to remove the gallbladder.

 The gallbladder holds bile, a yellow-green fluid produced in your liver.
 Bile flows from your liver into your gallbladder.
 It's held in the gallbladder until needed to help digest food.
 When you eat, your gallbladder releases bile into the bile duct.
 The duct carries the bile to the upper part of the small intestine (duodenum) to help break down fat in food.

 Symptoms of cholecystitis may include:

 - Severe pain in your upper right or center abdomen

 - Pain that spreads to your right shoulder or back

 - Tenderness over your abdomen when it's touched

-Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty one.
+Cholecystitis symptoms often occur after a meal, particularly a large or fatty one.

 When to see a doctor

-Make an appointment with your doctor if you have worrisome signs or symptoms.
+Make an appointment with your health care provider if you have symptoms that worry you.
 If your abdominal pain is so severe that you can't sit still or get comfortable, have someone drive you to the emergency room.

-Cholecystitis occurs when your gallbladder becomes inflamed.
+Cholecystitis is when your gallbladder is inflamed.
 Gallbladder inflammation can be caused by:

 - Gallstones.
 Most often, cholecystitis is the result of hard particles that develop in your gallbladder (gallstones).
 Gallstones can block the tube (cystic duct) through which bile flows when it leaves the gallbladder.
-Bile builds up, causing inflammation.
+Bile builds up in the gallbladder, causing inflammation.

 - Tumor.
-A tumor may prevent bile from draining out of your gallbladder properly, causing bile buildup that can lead to cholecystitis.
+A tumor may prevent bile from draining out of your gallbladder properly.
+This causes bile buildup that can lead to cholecystitis.